KUGELO2424/Kordi/README.md

 The `ddl-auto` property is set to `update` by default.
 After launching the kordi application, the database schema will be prepared.
 To import the initial data, change the `sql.init.mode` property to `always` to import data from the `data.sql` file.
 After importing the data, return to the previous value to prevent the data from being loaded twice.
 If you want to create the database schema yourself, you can use the db_schema.sql file for this purpose.

 **Step 3:**
-Before running project, export `DB_HOSTNAME`, `DB_PORT`, `DB_NAME`, `KORDI_USER` and `KORDI_PASS` as your enviromental variables or add them to configuration.properties file locally with proper values.
+Before running project, export `DB_HOSTNAME`, `DB_PORT`, `DB_NAME`, `KORDI_USER` and `KORDI_PASS` as your enviromental variables or create `application-dev.yml` file locally with proper properties.
-Example values in configuration.properties that could be used for connecting with local MySQL instance.
+Example values in .env.example that could be used for connecting with local MySQL instance.

 ```
 DB_HOSTNAME=localhost